gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 Note: the LG Therma_V must be run in AI mode.
 The heating curve ('Stooklijn') in the RMC must be properly set up first.

+Below some 'frozen' code snippets.
+Actual updates or modifications, if any, can be found in de files section.

 1. setpoint and room temperature
 The setpoint of the room temperature can be entererd in HA or by using an external device that can communicate with HA.